Featured Video: Small Batch Pastry Cream – 3 Flavors

-- Bake the Eclairs for 10 minutes, then open the oven door for 5 seconds, lower the heat to 350, and close the door.
-Continue to bake at 350F for 18-20 minutes.
-Do not be afraid of brownness.
-If the dough is under-bake, the inside will not dry out.
+- Bake – Stage 1: the puffs for 10 minutes, then open the oven door for 5 seconds, lower the heat to 350F, and close the door.At this stage, the dough should start to rise and puff.

-Good to know:
+Good to Know:

 - Choux pastry can be made 2 days ahead.
 Store in a ziplock bag and refrigerate.
 Take out from the fridge and leave in room temperature for 30 minutes.
 Pipe or scoop when ready to bake.

-- Baked and cooled shells can also be frozen in zipper-lock bags for up to one month and recrisped in a 300-degree oven for 8 to 10 minutes.
+- Baked and cooled shells can also be frozen in zipper-lock bags for up to one month and re-crisped in a 300-degree oven for 8 to 10 minutes.
 Cool completely before putting filling.

-Recipe Adapted from: Dessert for Two
+- Recipe Adapted from: Dessert for Two

-Some information were taken from: The kitchn
+- Some information were taken from: The kitchn